SPARC-FAIR-Codeathon/2025-team-B/README.md

 ## What is SPARC FUSE?

-SPARC-FUSE is a file unification and standardization engine for SPARC datasets.
+SPARC FUSE is a file unification and standardization engine for SPARC datasets.

 Whether you’re on the command line, in a Python notebook, or on the SPARC Portal itself, FUSE converts the **30+ eclectic imaging & time-series formats** scattered across SPARC datasets into **one clean, cloud-native Zarr layout** (or `.mat` / `.npz`, if you prefer).